 Southeast from Pham Ngu Lao a sleepy alley of guesthouses lie tucked away, undisturbed by the partying backpackers.
 Head here if your budget is a little higher (approximately $10-$20 USD a night) and peace is what you are seeking.

 Ben Thanh Market: Flashpacker District!An even pricier option for the flashpackers amongst us, most rooms here are $25-30 USD but come with all conveniences such as air-con, satellite TV, hot shower and free WIFI.

 If you’re travelling to Vietnam then remember that unlike most other Southeast Asian countries, you will need to arrange a visa before you arrive.
 See our Visa Guide to South East Asia for more information about the Vietnam visa.

 The airport, Tan Son Nhat, is Vietnam’s largest and has a regular bus service (the No. 152) which will drop you to Pham Ngu Lao or at the bus station close to Ben Thanh Market for a mere 4,000 Dong.
 Expect to pay another 4,000 VND for a seat for your bag!

 Though this calls itself an ‘express’ service, it takes a minimum of 30 hours, so be sure to pick up a good read!
 (Or better, still stop at various places along the way!)

-Where to go next?Phnom Penh: If your Vietnamese adventure has run its course, then Cambodia’s capital is just a 6-hour bus ride away.
+Phnom Penh: If your Vietnamese adventure has run its course, then Cambodia’s capital is just a 6-hour bus ride away.
 This will set you back around 250,000 Dong.

 Grab yourself a bus ticket which allows you to hop-on and hop-off wherever and whenever then travel the approx. 5 hours North to Mui Ne.
 (The bus ticket when we last checked cost $30 USD from north to south/south to north).